Anna Handler

-Education
+Anna Isabella Handler (born 16 April 1996) is a German conductor and concert pianist.
+Handler is currently assistant conductor of the Boston Symphony Orchestra and chief conductor-designate of the Ulster Orchestra.

-Anna Handler was born to a German father and a Colombian mother in Cagnes-sur-Mer, France, where her parents worked as engineers.
-She grew up in Munich, Germany, and initially formed a singing duo with her younger sister.
-She studied piano and conducting with Ingrid Fliter at the Accademia Pianistica di Imola, with Adrian Oetiker at the University of Music and Performing Arts Munich, with Henri Sigfridsson at the Folkwang University of the Arts in Essen, with Nicolás Pasquet and Ekhart Wycik at the University of Music Franz Liszt Weimar, and with Pavel Gililov at the Musikakademie in Liechtenstein.
+Biography

-Handler graduated from the Juilliard School in May 2023 where she studied with David Robertson and was awarded the Juilliard Kovner Fellowship for outstanding students of classical music, the first conducting student to receive it.
+Handler was born to a German father and a Colombian mother in Cagnes-sur-Mer, France, where her parents worked as engineers.
+She grew up in Munich, Germany, and initially formed a singing duo with her younger sister Laura.
+Handler studied piano and conducting with Ingrid Fliter at the Accademia Pianistica di Imola, with Adrian Oetiker at the University of Music and Performing Arts Munich, with Henri Sigfridsson at the Folkwang University of the Arts in Essen, with Nicolás Pasquet and Ekhart Wycik at the University of Music Franz Liszt Weimar, and with Pavel Gililov at the Musikakademie in Liechtenstein.